kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

   <img src="figures/decoder_transfer_flava.svg" alt="Bidirectional decoder transfer: OpenAI L/14 to FLAVA" width="49%" />
 </p>

-Each group contains the same MLP evaluated on native, unaligned, Oxford-aligned, and CUB-aligned embeddings.
-The two aligned bars isolate cross-dataset versus in-domain canonical alignment; the full results for both model pairs are in the [bidirectional decoder-transfer report](../../reports/bidirectional_decoder_transfer.md).
+The full results for both model pairs are in the [bidirectional decoder-transfer report](../../reports/bidirectional_decoder_transfer.md).

 > **Protocol note.** The two-layer MLP is a follow-up capacity probe using the